HPMLL/BurstGPT/README.md

 ## Future Plans

-1. We will continue to update the time range of the trace.
+1. We will continue to update the time range of the trace and add the end time of each request.
+2. We will update the conversation log, including the question IDs, time stamps, etc,  in each conversation, for researchers to optimize conversation services.
-2. We will open-source the full benchmark suite for LLM inference soon.
+3. We will open-source the full benchmark suite for LLM inference soon.

 ## Paper